from pathlib import Path

 Now return to the Obsidian vault.
 Note that a new folder named kim_park_ga1dcmmc

-folder of the vault.
+file is downloaded in).
 In Obsidian, open the _index_kim_park_ga1dcmmc

 note: